-Welcome to Seton Hall University College of Nursing!
+Welcome to Seton Hall University’s College of Nursing!

-A vital part of an established Catholic university, the College of Nursing embraces a student body enriched by cultural, ethnic and racial diversity where religious and ethical commitment and educational excellence are valued.
-Our mission is to offer a values based curriculum to assist students to excel as members of interprofessional healthcare teams, to serve as servant leaders, to provide evidence-based compassionate care and to improve their communities.
-Our faculty are recognized as leaders, researchers and practitioners locally, regionally, and nationally.
-These committed faculty assist students to transform theory into practice and guide students in critical thinking and clinical decision making through a variety of online, classroom, lab and clinical experiences.
-Faculty at the College of Nursing develop close mentoring relationships with individual students at all levels, further enriching their nursing education.
-With a focus on population health, quality care and patient safety, our curriculum provides our graduates with the necessary skills to provide patient care to patients, families and communities.
+An integral part of an established Catholic university, the College of Nursing welcomes a student body enriched by cultural, ethnic and racial diversity where religious and ethical commitment and educational excellence are valued.
+Our mission is to offer a values-based curriculum aimed at assisting our students to excel as members of interprofessional healthcare teams, to act as servant leaders, to provide evidence-based compassionate care and to improve their communities.
+Our faculty are recognized as leaders, researchers and practitioners locally, regionally and nationally and are committed to assisting students to transform theory into practice, as well as guiding them in critical thinking and clinical judgment through a variety of learning experiences.
+Faculty at the College of Nursing develop close, mentoring relationships with individual students at all levels, further enriching their nursing education.
+With a focus on population health, quality care and patient safety, our curriculum provides our graduates with the necessary skills to provide patient care to patients, families, and communities.

 Elizabeth McDermott, Ph.D.

 Assistant Dean for Student Success

 Second Degree Accelerated B.S.N.